-Serbia mining: Nevsun receives permit for exploration decline at Timok copper project5.
-March 2018. / Mining
+Serbia mining: Nevsun receives permit for exploration decline at Timok copper project, Mining

 Nevsun Resources Ltd. announced it received the Decline Exploration Permit from the Serbian Ministry of Mining and Energy for the Timok Upper Zone project.